History

 ‘23

-New Aquatic Rehabilitation Center for children to be opened at the Children’s Health Center in Warsaw
+A new aquatic rehabilitation center for children at the Children’s Health Center in Warsaw

 ‘24